jekyll/jekyll/site/_docs/continuous-integration.md

 Some options can be specified via command-line switches.
 Check out the `html-proofer` README for more information about these switches, or run `htmlproof --help` locally.

+For example to avoid testing external sites, use this command:

+    bundle exec htmlproof ./_site --disable-external

 ### The HTML Proofer Library